Ruby Pattern Matching: Arrays, Hashes, and Data Extraction

 # Extra keys: [:meta]

-Pattern matching automatically binds variables when patterns match.
+Pattern matching automatically binds variables when patterns match, which means you do not need separate assignment statements after the check.
 This is one of its most powerful features:

 point = [10, 20]